 What are air source heat pumps ?

-Air source heat pumps are used to provide heat and hot water for dwellings.
+Air source heat pumps convert heat energy from the air to provide heat and hot water for dwellings.
 They run on electricity, but are incredibly efficient (in some cases 300% or more), which means that for every one unit of electricity used, they produce 3 units of useful heat.

 Better still, if you decide to install an air source heat pump in your home, you can also benefit from the Renewable Heat Incentive, which pays you for each unit of hot water water you produce.
-In our experience the RHI will cover the cost of installing the heat pump, but it gets paid over 7 years on a quarterly basis, so you will still need to find the money up front!
+In some cases, the funding will cover the cost of installing the heat pump, but it gets paid over 7 years on a quarterly basis, so you will still need to find the money upfront!

 How do air source heat pumps work in your house?